 The months went by, the paychecks cashed.
 The longer I worked there the more I hated it.
 We handled knives sharper than you can imagine, working faster than you can imagine.
 I would wake up in the middle of the night with the fingers of my hook hand cramped so tightly that I could only pry them straight with my other hand.

 After fourteen months, I was caught up on my debts with a decent-running car and a few thousand left over in the bank.
 I said goodbye to my mother and headed west, feeling crazy levels of anxiety like I was plunging into some abyss.
 I listened to Californication by the Red-Hot Chili Peppers the whole way.
 I slept in the car behind a café somewhere in Wyoming, awakened by the whistle and clatter of a train thundering past.
-I remember the vertiginous elation of seeing the Rockies for the first time, appearing like a cloud bank in the distance.
-I stayed in a cramped, pink-walled motel room by this gorge overlooking the Snake River.
+I remember the vertiginous elation of seeing the Rockies for the first time, appearing like a cloudbank in the distance.
+I stayed in some cramped motel room with Pepto-Bismol colored walls overlooking the Snake River gorge.
 Passing through Bend: a cabin I should have rented, the deer crossing the highway and disappearing into the emerald forest that came right up to the road.
 The Sisters Mountains loomed over me, snow still on them.
 I should have stopped, but I kept going.
 It never quit raining the whole time I was in Eugene.
 I decided I was making a mistake and that I should head back home.
 Returning through Bend, I picked up a hitchhiker who had run out of gas.
 He noted the stacks of books piled up on my back seat and we talked Kerouac.
 He was at work on some interminable historical novel.
 He claimed the stuff just poured out of him, dead Russians chattering in his head from the past lives he had lived.
 He invited me to stay with him until I got on my feet.
 He said he lived with a lesbian couple.
-I demurred, my mind already made up.
+I politely demurred, my mind already made up.